 Locks and security devices

-- an emergency
+- in an emergency

-- where a co-tenant’s tenancy was terminated
+- where a cotenant’s contract has been terminated

-Tenants should communicate their intention to change the locks with their landlord or agent before doing so.
+Likewise, tenants must communicate their intention to change the locks with their landlord or agent before doing so.
 If they do, they must pay for the cost of the new locks.

 Five holiday security tips for landlords and tenants

-Here are five holiday security tips for landlords and tenants:
+Remember these five holiday security tips for landlords and tenants:

 - Conceal your valuables